Hiding in Plain Sight: 5 Secrets That Make Buying a Home More Affordable

 Not to be confused with the mortgage interest deduction, the MCC is a tax credit that you can claim as a first-time home buyer and earn within your state’s median income.
 You MUST talk to your lender to qualify and get the certificate.
 If you do get it, you can use it for 30 years as long as you don’t refinance your house.

 This non-refundable tax credit allows you to claim up to $2,000 in tax credits, which can go toward any tax owed.
 It isn’t a refundable credit, so you can’t get a refund with it, but if you owe money on taxes, it can help push you out of owing and make other refundable credits count toward money back.
+This can add up and make your mortgage payments more manageable — a must in today’s real estate market!

-5. Rolling Closing Costs Into Loan
+5. Rolling Closing Costs into Your Loan

 Closing costs are a big deal, but you can roll them into your loan in some cases.
 Check with your lender to see if it’s possible.
 This option does involve higher interest rates and PMI to offset risk, which should be considered before committing to it.
 Use this option if you have exhausted all other options for closing cost assistance.
 Though it’s not the best choice, it will still get your foot in the door of getting a home.